kjappelbaum/ml_molsim/README.md

 ![Screenshot of the Colab environment](_static/colab.png)

-Here, you can use relatively powerful computing resources from Google for free.
+Here, you can use relatively powerful computing resources from Google for free (like GPUs and TPUs).
 Click the "Open in Colab" button on the top and run the first three cells to install the dependencies.
 Then you should be able to use the notebook in Colab.

 **Make sure to make a copy into your Google Drive and work on this copy.
 And not on the shared notebook!**